Colorcinch Review: I Tested This AI Photo Cartoonizer

 Load times: The web app loaded in 2-3 seconds on my MacBook Pro.
 On iPhone 14 Pro using 5G, initial load averaged 4-5 seconds.
 The interface felt responsive with minimal lag.

 Uptime & stability: I encountered zero crashes during 21 days.
 The platform maintained consistent performance across multiple sessions.
 I experienced two instances of 10-15 second delays when applying complex effects to 25MP+ images.
-After reducing resolution to 4000x3000px, performance normalized.

 Interface & Usability